 This generates a very strong relationship between debt growth and the collapse in spending, as can be seen in this scatter plot.
 Each dot is a zip code, and it shows that zip codes that had the largest increase in mortgage debt during the housing boom were exactly the zip codes that saw the largest collapse in spending on new autos during the bust:

 We have focused on Chicago just to give one example.
 The patterns we show here are robust across the country.
-It is pretty clear that the debt boom and housing collapse are central to explaining the Great Recession (we detail more of the evidence in our new book, now available on Amazon).
+It is pretty clear that the debt boom and housing collapse are central to explaining the Great Recession (we detail more of the evidence in our new book, now available on Amazon) nearly 8.7 million Americans lost their job.
 Can other theories of the cause of the recession explain these patterns?
 Did neighborhoods on the south and west side of Chicago cut spending because of the collapse of Lehman Brothers?
 Did these areas suffer because of policy uncertainty?
-Because monetary policy was too tight?
+Because the monetary policy was too tight?
 Perhaps these problems exacerbated the recession.
-But the central role of excessive debt and the housing collapse are immediately obvious in the data.
+But the central role of excessive debt and the housing collapse is immediately obvious in the data.